-LGBT+ representation has increasingly come into focus within the business community in particular—from awareness of diverse business certification to accelerators that focus on supporting LGBT+ startups.
+LGBTQ+ representation has increasingly come into focus within the business community in particular—from awareness of diverse business certification to accelerators that focus on supporting LGBTQ+ startups.
 One example: the StartOut Growth Lab, which is sponsored by JPMorgan Chase.

-But even as the LGBT+ business community grows, entrepreneurs within it face challenges.
-Finding mentors or peer organizations to learn from is crucial, say four business leaders we spoke with for this Q&A. Here, they reflect on how their professional networks have helped them and offer pointers to LGBT+ business owners eager to build their own.
+But even as the LGBTQ+ business community grows, entrepreneurs within it face challenges.
+Finding mentors or peer organizations to learn from is crucial, say four business leaders we spoke with for this Q&A. Here, they reflect on how their professional networks have helped them and offer pointers to LGBTQ+ business owners eager to build their own.

 DeLeón: Among the top challenges is having mentors or role models to talk to.
 There are so many questions around setting up the right team, knowing what your business model is, how you’re going to make money, what your go-to-market strategy is and how you're planning for the long term.

 Davidson: Resources, education and access to capital (including human capital) are all challenges.